Ultimate links Thread...COMPATIBILITY B4 the vows & beyond = Marital Harmony & Joy

 Ultimately we are ALL selfish and simply want what we want, this is nothing new under the sun.
 Being aware of this fact of life & making absolute sure we are compatible before we marry can avoid many many pitfalls after the vows....

 Now these are MY views......this is what I will teach my own children.
 Much of this is from our own personal experience in love & marraige ..... and just observing /reading countless other's stories of marital frustration.
-I am a linkaholic & wanted to mother load this with links -just for reference -if one wants a more indepth understanding, otherwise just ignore (if it is in blue, you can click on it).
+I am a linkaholic & wanted to mother load this with links -just for reference -if one wants a more in depth understanding, otherwise just ignore (if it is in blue, you can click on it).

-Do you genuinely ENJOY each other TAKE TIME, get to know THE WHOLE PERSON... take walks, eat out, laugh together , hold hands, go to the movies, dance, go sh0pping , make sure you genuinelly LIKE this person, RESPECT them, and they should be on par as a before you take them to bed -if it can be helped of course.
-A little romance is good !
+Do you genuinely ENJOY each other TAKE TIME, get to know THE WHOLE PERSON... take walks, eat out, laugh together , hold hands, go to the movies, dance, go sh0pping , make sure you genuinely LIKE this person, RESPECT them, and they should be on par as a

 ...............
 The Importance of Laughter in marriage...........

 3. HAVE SIMILAR BELIEFS & MORALS so you will not spend the majority of your life judging the other and irritating them to anger over doctrine, creeds, beliefs.
 Noone wants to be married to someone who feels the other is lost & in need of a brain overhaul cause our Gods are different.
-One's beliefs can also change/evolve in the course of marraige....
+One's beliefs can also change/evolve in the course of marriage....
 I feel a fundamentalist view in any area, if too rigid could spell disaster if you are not matched with what you ARE.

-4. COMMUNICATION is VITAL, the root of all that can go wrong ....know how to resolve conflict !!
+....know how to resolve conflict !!
 There is more hope for a couple who fights over a couple who stuffs.....
 When I hear of couples who have been going out a few months, they think they have found "the one" my 1st question to them is...."Did you have your 1st brawl yet ?"
 Until you have a few of those , you simply do not know each other !
-Excellent rundown on healthy communication here - Conflict is spoken here in paragragh #5.
+Excellent rundown on healthy communication here - Conflict is spoken in paragraph #5 .

 Be a LISTENER as well as an effective communicator of your needs, be approachable always without a scowl.
 Ask questions, be open, honest in all things, understanding & learn the beauty of forgiveness ....we all have weaknesses & flaws, & loose our way sometimes.
 Learn humility & apologize .
 Forgive and Forget: Healing the Hurts We Don't Deserve

-Vulnerability should be acheived -excellent 20 minute video within within 1st line of this link >> VULNERABILITY...the FEAR, the POWER, it's PAIN, it's BEAUTY- How Vulnerable are you?
+Vulnerability should be achieved -excellent 20 minute video within within 1st line of this link >> http://talkaboutmarriage.com/genera...r-its-pain-its-beauty-how-vulnerable-you.html

-Validation is important also: Validating your Spouse
+Validation is important also: http://talkaboutmarriage.com/general-relationship-discussion/39565-validating-your-spouse.html

-5. Secrets Destroy ....
+....
 Decide on your "agreed upon" level of willing Transparency.....
 I have found this keeps us amazingly accountable & is more Trust building than most can realize -unless it is lived.

-6..
-Do you agree on how to spend MONEY ?
-This is the #2reason for Divorce.
+This is the #2 reason for Divorce.
 Don't think one will change... the habits you see in dating are likely habits for life.
-Know what you are marrying... a spender who will need HIGH cash volumes for happiness or a Saver who can relax a little, put his/her feet down & still get the bills paid on time.
+Know what you are marrying... a spender who will need HIGH cash volumes for happiness or a Saver who can relax a little, put his/her feet up & still get the bills paid on time.

 The 6 Financial Mistakes Couples Make

-7. SEX !
-Compatability here is vital....especially IF YOU LOVE SEX!
-Too often there is a huge disconnect in this area ! , men have 10 times more Testosterone running through their veins in comparison to women... it causes them great frustration & pain when their wives reject them, they feel LOVED through the desire of their wives.
+, men have 10 times more Testosterone running through their veins in comparison to women... it causes them great frustration & pain when their wives reject them, they feel LOVED through the desire of their wives.
 Many women's drives take a dive after marraige & kids.... knowing if she is a PLEASER by nature will be very helpful.
-Talk about the role of masterbation during the low times (out of town, sickness, pregnancy)
+Talk about the role of masturbation during the low times (out of town, sickness, pregnancy)

 Even enjoyment of a little PORN should be openly discussed -to avoid hurt feelings, some women look upon it as cheating - KNOW these things- work them out !
 Love & Pornography